How Well Can Dogs Smell? – Amazing Facts About Your Dog’s Nose.

 It has long been known that dogs are capable of remarkable feats of scent tracking.
 This might entail looking for lost people, or criminals, often in unfamiliar environments.
 Dogs are highly skilled at following a trail of minute particles.

-The dog’s sense of smell is so acute that studies have shown they can detect early stages of cancer, including prostate and skin cancer, They do this with remarkable results and, earlier this year, the charity Medical Detection Dogs, began trials to establish whether dogs could detect breast cancer equally successfully.
+They do this with remarkable results and, earlier this year, the charity Medical Detection Dogs, began trials to establish whether dogs could detect breast cancer equally successfully.

 Medical Detection Dogs already train assistance dogs to help people with life threatening health conditions, such as diabetes.